AI Use Cases/Construction

 2

-Step 2: Revenue Institute's Construction-trained language models analyze each message for sentiment, intent, and stakeholder type, classifying conversations by project phase, issue category (cost, schedule, safety, payment), and risk level.
+Step 2: Revenue Institute's Construction-trained AI models analyze each message for sentiment, intent, and stakeholder type, classifying conversations by project phase, issue category (cost, schedule, safety, payment), and risk level.

 3